 I was driving my van through Burleigh Waters late on a Saturday afternoon when I saw a young guy standing on the side of the road making a phone call when all of a sudden he started waving at me to pull over.
 I did so and he asked me “Hey man..
 Are you the locksmith?”

 I pointed to the van, with the big LOCKSMITH writing on it, held up my bag of tools, flashed him my best “You guessed it champ!” grin and replied.
 “Yes, that would be me, I’m the Locksmith”.

 My warning bells didn’t go off immediately.
-Many people lose the keys to their letterbox and usually that’s the reason someone calls me to help them.
-I do all the due diligence, check addresses, ID, even take a photo of the person in some cases to confirm identity.
+Many people lose the keys to their letterbox and usually, that’s the reason someone calls me to help them.
+I do all the due diligence, check addresses, IDs, and even take a photo of the person in some cases to confirm identity.

 To his relief his drivers licence was inside.
 So was a speeding fine which brought him less joy.
 I started filling out a bit of the paperwork to bill him for my time when he handed my my fee, thanked me and then raced off to his car as he was running late.

 Too easy I thought.

 I was walking back to my van when… a Locksmith Van pulls up.